Vera Michelena: Early life

-Vera was born in New York City, the daughter of Fernando Michelena (1858–1921), a noted Venezuelan tenor, and Frances Lenord (1867–1912), an operatic soprano and pianist.
-Her father Fernando was the son of Spanish parents who settled in Caracas, Venezuela, where he was born.
+Vera was born in New York City, the daughter of Fernando Michelena (1858–1921), a noted Venezuelan lyric tenor, and Frances Lenord (1867–1912), an operatic soprano and pianist.
+Her father was the son of Spanish parents who settled in Caracas, Venezuela, where he was born.

-Over much of her childhood Michelena's parents toured with the Emma Abbott Grand Opera Company.
+Over much of her childhood, Michelena's parents toured with the Emma Abbott Grand Opera Company.
 As did her sister Beatriz Michelena, a famous actress during the silent film era, Vera received her musical education from her father.
-Her half sister, Teresa Michelena, was also an actress knowed as Donna Borrell.
+Her half-sister, Teresa Michelena, was also an actress known as Donna Borrell.
 Vera Michelena attended school at a convent in San Miguel, California.

 Both Vera and Beatriz were trained by their father in classical voice and drama studies, and they followed in his footsteps by beginning singing careers of their own.
 By mid-1904, with Vera busy pursuing her career in New York, Fernando Michelena settled in San Francisco, California to teach voice.
 There, he raised Beatriz and continued to train her, a soprano, in operatic vocal techniques.
 He passed his stage experience to his daughter: the way to move as another person, the way to make simple but authoritative gestures, and the way to build intensity over the span of a performance.
 Her father in later life taught music and worked as a vocal coach, and at the time of his death, was serving as president of Arrillaga Musical College, San Francisco.
 Maria Antonia Field, a Californian writer, would later chronicle her time as a student of Michelena's father in her book, Five Years of Vocal Study under Fernando Michelena.